atinux/pjs/README.md

 ## About PJS

 As said before, PJS is mostly for quick prototyping and has no use case for production.

-The idea is born after reading this article by VJEUX: http://blog.vjeux.com/2015/javascript/challenge-best-javascript-setup-for-quick-prototyping.html
+The idea was born after reading this article by VJEUX: http://blog.vjeux.com/2015/javascript/challenge-best-javascript-setup-for-quick-prototyping.html